Enjoy Cape May’s beaches, boating, Victorian architecture, art, wine tasting, dining, beachfront beauty, and more…

 If you are an aviation buff, visit the Cape May Aviation Museum for an awesome walk back in time.
 The museum invites visitors to explore aviation, New Jersey, military and WWII history through hands on fun and education.
-Stop in for tacos at The Taco Shop and a cold one at the Cape May Brewery right next door.
+Stop in for a cold craft brew at the Cape May Brewery right next door.

 On to Cold Springs Village, an 1800’s living history museum featuring restored historic buildings on a 30-acre site with demonstrations of blacksmithing, pottery, basket weaving, and open hearth cooking.
 The general store is fun to browse and on a hot day (or any day really) visit the Cold Spring Brewery in the reclaimed barn on the grounds.